MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 The PDF readers referenced on this page can all open protected documents that adhere to the ISO standard for PDF encryption.

-This standard is used by default by both the AIP classic and unified labeling clients, unless it has been [disabled by an administrator](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
+This standard is used by default by the AIP client, unless it has been [disabled by an administrator](clientv2-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).

 ### Viewing protected PDFs in Adobe Acrobat Reader